 Paris Paralympics 2024: A Global Celebration of Athleticism and Inclusion

 The 2024 Paris Summer Paralympic Games began Aug.
-28, about two weeks after the Olympic Games ended, and concluded this past Sunday.
-The games brought together about 4,400 athletes from around the world, who competed in 549 medal events across 22 sports.
+28, about two weeks after the Olympic Games ended, and concluded Sunday, Sept.
+8. The games brought together about 4,400 athletes from around the world, who competed in 549 medal events across 22 sports.

 Athletes are classified into 10 impairment categories within three distinct groups: physical impairments, vision impairments and intellectual impairments.
 These categories ensure fairness and integrity in competitions.
 As described on the International Paralympic Committee’s website, "Classification aims to minimize the impact of the impairment on athletes' performance so that sporting excellence determines which athlete or team is ultimately victorious."